DaoCloud/DaoCloud-docs/docs/en/docs/download/free/dce5-installer-v0.7.0.md

 === "ARM64"

-     run the following command to verify the installation package:
+     run the following command to validate the offline package:

      ```sh
      echo "3f68086d55ba413473eb3abae5756779ef22bc264950d0a3ef21714977463e3ac7fa01a574a0488f3a547fc6a2c9d0b979e1e3a02c9632b222f879c5e0a32b 78 offline-community-v0.7.0-arm64.tar" | sha512sum -c